Skip to main content

 $ gc order list

-NAME TYPE GATE INTERVAL/SCHED TARGET
+NAME TYPE TRIGGER INTERVAL/SCHED TARGET

 lint-check exec cooldown 30s -